Skip to content

 mode: Passthrough

-8. Verify that the east-west gateway is successfully deployed.
+1. Verify that the east-west gateway is successfully deployed in both clusters.

 Review remote peer gateways

 After you complete the steps for each cluster, verify that Solo Enterprise for Istio successfully created and distributed the remote peering gateways.
 These gateways use the istio-remote GatewayClass, which allows the istiod control plane in each cluster to discover the east-west gateway addresses of other clusters.
-Solo Enterprise for Istio generates one istio-remote resource in the management cluster for each connected workload cluster, and then distributes the gateway to each cluster respectively.
+Solo Enterprise for Istio generates one istio-remote resource in the cluster where the management plane is deployed for each connected cluster, and then distributes the gateway to each cluster respectively.

-1. Verify that an istio-remote gateway for each connected cluster is copied to the management cluster.
+1. Verify that an istio-remote gateway for each connected cluster is copied to the cluster where the management plane is deployed.

-In this example output, the istio-remote gateways that were auto-generated for workload clusters cluster1 and cluster2 are copied to the management cluster, alongside the management cluster’s own istio-remote gateway and east-west gateway.
+In this example output, the istio-remote gateway that was auto-generated for connected cluster cluster2 is copied to cluster1 where the management plane is deployed, alongside cluster1’s own istio-remote gateway and east-west gateway.

 NAMESPACE NAME CLASS ADDRESS PROGRAMMED AGE